 As the aircraft began to enter public consciousness May 1940 saw the creation of 'Spitfire Funds'.
 From a single rivet costing a sixpence to a whole aircraft at £5,000, although the true costs of a Spitfire was more.
 Everyone from the public to businesses could donate and if you could afford a whole Spitfire you could dedicate it, such as Lloyds Bank who named theirs 'The Black Horse'.
 In total around £13 million pounds was raised at the time.

-Highest Aerial Battle of World War 2
+Highest Aerial Battle of the Second World War

 Taking off from RAF Northholt on the 12th September 1942 a Special Service (High Altitude) Flight Spitfire Mk IX (BS273) was vectored to the skies above Southampton.
 It would end up in an engagement with a Junkers Ju 86R at 43,000 ft, the highest aerial battle of the war.

 First Jet Aircraft Victory

-down on the 5th October that same year it was the first aerial victory by an Allied piston engined aircraft over a Luftwaffe jet aircraft.
+When the Messerschmitt Me 262 entered service with the Luftwaffe during 1944 it was the first jet fighter to enter operational service.
+When a Spitfire Mk IX of No. 401 Squadron, Royal Canadian Air Force shot one down on the 5th October that same year it was the first aerial victory by an Allied piston engined aircraft over a Luftwaffe jet aircraft.

 24 Main Variants

-night fighter and air sea rescue.
+Designed as a fighter like most aircraft during the Second World War the Spitfire would find itself operating in a number of other roles.
+These included fighter-bomber, photo-reconnaissance, night fighter, delivering mail and air sea rescue.
 In this role the Spitfire would drop a dinghy and supplies for ditched airmen until a Supermarine Walrus could pick them up.
 It would then escort the Walrus back.